Himanshi-18/project-1/README.md

 <h1>Flower shop website</h1>

 <p>This is a responsive e-commerce website design using pure html and css only.
-Created an online flower shop e-commerce website design using html and css only from scratch.</p>
+Created an online flower shop e-commerce website design using html and css only.</p>

 <h3>The main feature of this website are:</h3>
 <ul>